akrzemi1/__sandbox__/string_view_ctor.md

 ## 9. Acknowledgements

 Ashley Hedberg and Jorg Brown devoted their time to explain in detail the use cases for null-aware `string_view`, which helped improve the discussion in this paper.

+Titus Winters has reviewed the paper and offered a number of suggestions.

 Tomasz Kamiński offered a number of useful suggestions that improved the quality of the paper.